sfragkoul/synth4bench/README.md

 - Output: fastq files with pair end reads, "golden" bam file and bai index file, "golden" vcf file, Merged bam file, processed bam files and vcf file with all variants that were detected, tsv file with the genomic content

-`02_downstream_analysis_gatk.R` - This R script compares the variants that Mutect2 reported against the ground truth.
+`02_downstream_analysis_*.R` - This R script compares the variants that a selected caller reported against the ground truth.
 Firsty it identifies the variants with 100% Allele Frequency(AF) in the individual bam files and then caclulates their AF in the final Merged bam file.

-- Input:  bam-readcount tsv reports, vcf file from Mutect2
+- Input:  bam-readcount tsv reports, vcf file from a selected caller

 - Output: tsv file containing information regarding the ground truth variants

-`03_plot_patchwork_gatk.R` - This R script produces the final Figure of the Benchmarking of GATK.
+`03_plot_patchwork_*.R` - This R script produces the final Figure of the Benchmarking of a selected caller.

-- Input:  annotated tsv file, ground truth vcf, Mutect2 vcf
+- Input:  annotated tsv file, ground truth vcf, a selected caller vcf

-- Output: final Figure for the Benchmarking of GATK </div>
+- Output: final Figure for the Benchmarking of a selected caller </div>

-`analysis_helpers_gatk.R` - This R script incudes all necessary functions for `02_patchwork_gatk.R` script.
+`helpers_*.R` - This R script incudes all necessary functions for `02_patchwork_*.R` and  `03_patchwork_*.R` scripts.

-`plot_helpers_gatk.R` - This R script incudes all necessary functions for `03_patchwork_gatk.R` script.
+`libraries.R` - This R script incudes all necessary libraries for `02_patchwork_*.R` and `03_patchwork_*.R` scripts.

-`libraries.R` - This R script incudes all necessary libraries for `02_patchwork_gatk.R` and `03_patchwork_gatk.R` scripts.
+*Note that * is one of the following = (Mutect2, Freebayes, VarDict, VarScan, LoFreq).*

 ### Extra scripts
 For the case of VarScan an extra step was required to convert its output to the standard VCF format.
 The script that was developed can be found [here](https://github.com/sfragkoul/Varscan2VCF).